What is a label adhesive?

 Labels with removable adhesive can be removed for a certain amount of time after they have been applied without damaging the label or the application surface.
 However, temperature can affect the integrity of this functionality.

 In addition to these broad types of pressure sensitive adhesives, label adhesives also have varying qualities within these categories that separates them even further from one another.

-This is the initial stickiness or grip that a label adhesive will have upon making contact with a surface.
+Initial Tack refers to the initial stickiness or grip that a label adhesive will have upon making contact with a surface.
 Low initial tack means there will be low adhesion allowing for an easier removal whereas high initial tack brings a higher level of adhesion.
 Low initial tack will build up adhesion over time when not removed.

-Label adhesives with low shear have a high initial tack but they are soft and can split apart easier.
+Label adhesives with a low shear have a high initial tack but they are soft and can split apart easier.
 A label adhesive with high shear is stronger and less likely to tear apart easy but will have a low initial tack.